 One of three atolls in Belize, Lighthouse Reef Atoll is blessed with a handful of the most prized natural sights along the Belize Barrier Reef.
-The Great Blue Hole attracts divers eager to add a notch to their diving belt by exploring an over 400-foot deep blue underwater cavern.
-On shore, Half Moon Caye Monument, the country’s first protected site, is a turtle-nesting beach dotted with towering palm trees and no permanent inhabitants save for hermit crabs.
-Last but not least, you can view a thriving red-footed booby sanctuary, the only one in the Western Hemisphere aside from the Galapagos.
-It’s no wonder Lighthouse Reef is a popular day tripper choice, whether you dive, snorkel, or simply love nature.
+The Great Blue Hole attracts divers eager to add a notch to their diving belt by exploring an underwater cavern more than 400 feet deep.
+On shore, Half Moon Caye Natural Monument, the country’s first protected site, is a turtle-nesting beach dotted with towering palm trees and no permanent inhabitants save for hermit crabs.
+Last but not least, you can view a thriving red-footed booby sanctuary, the only one in the Western Hemisphere aside from the Galápagos.
+It’s no wonder Lighthouse Reef is a popular day-tripper choice, whether you dive, snorkel, or simply love nature.